Mahmut Muhiti: Service in Kashgar

 The Uyghur Enlightenment Association issued New Life, which published a series of articles dealing with significance of the Uyghur etnonym to its readers.
-The activity of the Uyghur Enligtenment Association raised suspicion amongst the Soviet officials who become worried about the rise of Uyghur nationalism.
+The activity of the Uyghur Enlightenment Association raised suspicion amongst the Soviet officials who become worried about the rise of Uyghur nationalism.

 Meanwhile, surviving officials of the ETR began to assemble in Kabul, Afghanistan, where they lobbied the Afghan government and certain embassies, most notably the Japanese, for backing.
 Japanese Ambassador Kitada Masamoto provided audience for these anti-communist emigres.
 In mid 1935, Kitada was visited by Muhammad Amin Bughra, a former Khotan emir.
 Bughra submitted the ambassador a detailed plan about establishing the East Turkestan Republic under Japanese sponsorship, which would in return for independence, give Japan special economic and political privileges.
 He proposed Muhiti as future leader of the proposed puppet state.

 Muhiti became the focal point of the opposition to the Sheng's government.
 From the middle of 1936, he and his supporters began to propagate the idea of creating an "independent Uyghur state".
 In this case, he was supported by Muslim religious leaders and influential people from Xinjiang.
 Muhiti, having entered into contact with the Soviet consul in Kashgar Smirnov, even tried to get weapons from the Soviet Union, but his appeal was rejected.
 Then, by contacting former Dungan opponents, in early April 1937, Muhiti was able to raise an uprising against the Xinjiang authorities.
 However, only two regiments of the 6th Uygur Division, stationed near Kashgar, came out in his defence, while the other two regiments declared their loyalty to the Sheng's government.

 In Kashgar, the tensions were high.
 Muhiti and his circle increasingly clashed with the pro-Soviet elements, among them Qadir Haji.
-Hoja-Niyaz's associate Mansur Effendi arrived in Kashgar in 1935 in order to seize control over the finances of the Uyghur Enligtenment Association.
+Hoja-Niyaz's associate Mansur Effendi arrived in Kashgar in 1935 in order to seize control over the finances of the Uyghur Enlightenment Association.
 He failed to do so, but succeeded in appointing a Chinese communist to the editorship of the New Life, thus neutralising it as the anti-government organ.
 Kashgar's qadi Abdulghafur Damulla, who was seen as close to Qadir Haji, was assassinated in May 1936.
 Soviet General Consul Garegin Apresov visited Muhiti in Kashgar and accused him of seeking Japanese support.

 Urged by the Soviets, Sheng's government sent a peacekeeping mission to Kashgar to resolve the conflict.
 The negotiations, however, did not take place.
 The Soviets tried to contact Ma Hushan, new commander of the Dungan 36th Division, via Ma Zhongying, to disarm Muhiti's rebels.
 However, Muhiti, with 17 of his associates fled to British India after Sheng summoned him to the Third Congress of People's Representatives in 1937.